-I’d never heard of them either, and assumed it was a one-off invention until I had my brows tinted by the lovely Robin Evans (aka “The Brow Master” and our model for this story—hi, Robin!) in New York.
-She plucked and tinted the strands, then brought out a tin of soap, and brushed them up to perfection.
-Afterward, my brows looked fuller, fluffier, and stayed in place all day long.
-It was much more impressive results than any brow gel I’d ever used before.
-Welcome to soap brows, the $1 brow tool that just might change your (makeup) world—here’s everything you need to know about the technique.
+I’d never heard the phrase either, and assumed it was a one-off invention—until I had my brows tinted by the lovely Robin Evans (aka The Brow Master and our model for this story—hi, Robin!) in New York.
+She plucked my strands as well, then brought out a tin of soap and brushed them up to perfection.
+My brows looked fuller, fluffier, and stayed in place all day long; the soap worked better than any brow gel I’d used before.
+Yes, soap is the $1 brow tool that just might change your (makeup) world—here’s everything you need to know about the technique.

 What type of soap should you use?

-Where do you get a spoolie?
+Where do you get a stand-alone spoolie?

 “Then, starting from the inner corners, brush brows straight up, all the way through,” says Simkin.
-“Once all your hairs are brushed up, if you’d like, you can go over the top edges to tame some of the wilder hairs for a smoother shape (usually closer to the tail of the brows).”
+“If you’d like, you can go over the top edges to tame some of the wilder hairs for a smoother shape (usually closer to the tail of the brows).”
 Need a bit more filling in?
 Feel free to add extra definition with your brow pencil.

 There you have it, a whole new type of brow innovation, centered around a simple, very old-school bar of soap.

 I Tried This Celeb-Approved Eyebrow Treatment and Here’s What Happened